DafnyVSCode/Dafny-VSCode/client/README.md

 ## Requirements

-* The plugin needs a _C#_ runtime to run the _DafnyServer_.
+* The plugin needs a _.NET_ runtime to run the _DafnyServer_.
 In case you do not have one, please download one from [Mono](http://www.mono-project.com).
 * In case you would like the plugin to use a different _Dafny_ distribution, set the path to the `DafnyServer.exe` file via the `dafny.dafnyServerPath` user setting.
-* Note: When you first open a _Dafny_ file, the extension will prompt you to automatically install _Dafny_.
+* Note: When you first open a _Dafny_ file, the extension will prompt you to automatically install _Dafny_ and Mono.

 ## Extension Settings